No products in the cart.

 - Creates sensory stimulation acting as a reminder for pets to lift limb higher during gait training

-- Enhances proprioception, while also supporting above and below the joint
+- Enhances proprioception while also supporting above and below the joint

 - Perfect for rehabilitative use for pets recovering from spinal surgery or suffering from disc disease

 For Best Outcome: Guide patients to use this temporary training tool during multiple walks for two to five-minute intervals on one lower front leg at a time.
-Remove when training exercise is complete.
+Remove when the training exercise is complete.
 Wearing during the beginning of your walk will have the best outcome.

 Professionals Guide to the No-Knuckling Training Sock

 The Front No-Knuckling Sock is designed to enhance proprioception in patients with neurological deficits.
 The sensory stimulation acts as a reminder for pets to lift their limb higher and can be utilized as a gait retraining tool.
 The lightweight nature of the neoprene is designed to target patients with front limb weakness while also providing additional support above and below the carpal joint.